The-Balance-FFXIV/balance-static/content/guide/advanced-non-standard-blm-guide.md

 If choosing a line would result in a long period of dropped Thunder, it is likely better to choose a different line with a well timed Thunder refresh.

-Example: entering a standard line to refresh T3 instead of cutting Thunder dot ticks short for a non-standard line.
+Example: entering a standard line to refresh T3 instead of cutting Thunder DoT ticks short for a non-standard line.

 ### MP ticks

 Having a correct tick often means conserving instant resources.
 This may impact the chosen line as spending less resources returns a higher effectiveness.
 In more advanced cases where MP ticks are aimed to be accurately aligned, interaction between lines and tick alignment also become much more important.

-Example: choosing a different line over 3xF4 Double Transpose due to its tighter tick timing when 1 filler is skipped.
+Example: choosing a different line over 3xF4 Double Transpose due to its tighter tick timing when one filler is skipped.

 **The decision of which line to enter is extremely situational as it is more dependent on mechanics, alignments, procs, and resources, rather than a simple potency comparison**